 A Stockman’s Challenge consists of a dry section and a cattle work section.
 The aim of the competition is to develop soft, confident horses that will go on to be strong competitors in other disciplines including campdrafting.

 The dry section is similar to a reining pattern; consisting of circles, sliding stops, turns & flying changes performed at speed.

 The cattle work section is similar in style to a campdraft but with more emphasis on the way the horse works than merely getting around the pegs and gate.

-In 2018, the event will consist of Open, Rookie, Encouragement, Classic (Under 5) and Juvenile Challenges.
-Along with the Stockman’s Challenge there will be a Junior, Juvenile, Novice, Maiden and Open Campdraft.
-The 2018 event will also feature evening entertainment, dry work under lights in front of the bar plus meals, music and presentations spread over Friday and Saturday night.
+In 2018, the event consisted of Open, Rookie, Encouragement, Classic (Under 5) and Juvenile Challenges.
+Along with the Stockman’s Challenge there was a Junior, Juvenile, Novice, Maiden and Open Campdraft.
+The 2018 event also featured evening entertainment, dry work under lights in front of the bar plus meals, music and presentations spread over Friday and Saturday night.

-The action packed weekend will also see three of Australia’s finest horse trainers, Ron Wall, Leah Read and Matt Broome compete in the Inaugural Coonamble Colt Starting Competition, which promises to be a great event.
+The action packed weekend saw three of Australia’s finest horse trainers, Ron Wall, Leah Read and Matt Broome compete in the Inaugural Coonamble Colt Starting Competition.
+It lived up to its promise of being a great event.

 Colt starting was a concept developed in America, with trainers using their individual methods to gentle the horse, with the eventual aim to ride them after just a few short sessions.
 The trainers wear microphones and explain their methods to the audience while they are training.

-The geldings donated to the 2018 competition are by Hazelwood Conman and have been donated by avid supporters of the event Terry and Christine Hall.
-All three will be auctioned at the conclusion of the competition.
+The geldings donated to the 2018 competition were by Hazelwood Conman and were donated by avid supporters of the event Terry and Christine Hall.
+All three were auctioned at the conclusion of the competition.